Flood Warning issued for Columbia by NWS - News Break

 Flood Warning issued for Columbia by NWS

-Effective: 2021-05-19 20:42:00 CDT Expires: 2021-05-20 20:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-21 21:24:00 CDT Expires: 2021-05-22 21:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
-Target Area: Columbia The Flood Warning continues for the following bayou in Louisiana...Arkansas Bayou Dorcheat At Dixie Inn affecting Webster, Bossier and Bienville Parishes.
-Bayou Dorcheat Near Springhill affecting Webster and Columbia Parishes.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Bayou Dorcheat Near Springhill. * Until further notice. * At 7:00 PM CDT Wednesday the stage was 12.8 feet. * Flood stage is 11 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum bayou stage in the 24 hours ending at 7:00 PM CDT Wednesday was 12.9 feet. * Forecast...The upper Bayou Dorcheat is expected to rise to a crest of 13 feet early Saturday afternoon. * Impact...At 13.0 feet, Minor lowland flooding of private boat ramps.
+Target Area: Columbia The Flood Warning continues for the following rivers in Louisiana...Arkansas Bayou Dorcheat Near Springhill affecting Webster and Columbia Parishes.
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Bayou Dorcheat Near Springhill. * Until further notice. * At 8:00 PM CDT Friday the stage was 13.9 feet. * Flood stage is 11 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:00 PM CDT Friday was 13.9 feet. * Forecast...The river is expected to rise to a crest of 14 feet tomorrow morning. * Impact...At 13 feet, Minor lowland flooding of private boat ramps.
 Move livestock to higher ground.alerts.weather.gov